 WARNING!
-This website explores the works of Madeira Desouza, Las Vegas gay male artist and storyteller.
+This website probes gay macho fantasies by exploring the works of Madeira Desouza, Las Vegas gay male artist and storyteller.
 Viewer discretion is advised.
-Here you will find explicit frontal male nudity, adult language, themes, and images, and gay male macho sex fantasies — all intended solely for legal age adults only.
+Here you will find explicit frontal male nudity, adult language, themes, and images — all intended solely for legal age adults only.

 Discover Las Vegas gay male artist and storyteller Madeira Desouza